The Funeral Planning Guide for Veterans

 Can a veteran be cremated?

 Cremation is an option for veterans, just as any other form of burial they choose.
 If a veteran selects this type of burial, family can choose for his or her urn to be interned in a National Cemetery.
 Family can also keep the ashes, have them scattered, have them buried in a private cemetery, or reside with a loved one.
-Learn more about how cremations work.
+Learn more about cremations vs burials.

 Can a veteran be buried in any other way?